Automatically in focus

 The uEye LE USB 3.1 Gen 1 AF board level cameras now focus automatically

-The new contrast-based autofocus extends the range of applications for uEye LE AF board level cameras.
-The automatic is based on these camera models' "active" liquid lens control and is easy to trigger via software.
+The new contrast-based autofocus extends the application range of uEye cameras with active focus, such as the uEye LE AF board-level cameras.
+The automatic is based on these camera models' "active" liquid lens control and works both triggered in single-shot mode and also in continuous focus control.
 The autofocus can be individually configured according to the application and ensures perfectly focused images in no time.

 The Techtipp provides you with additional help and tips how to pre-configure the autofocus optimally for your application.

 Autofocus is a function that automatically adjusts the camera lens to the correct object distance for a sharp image.
 The autofocus system uses the liquid lens control of the uEye LE AF board level camera to focus at different distances.
-The automatic mode is started by a software trigger and only works until the maximum sharpness is found in the region of interest.
-Then it deactivates itself ("Single-Shot" operation).
+In "single-shot" mode, the automatic is triggered by software and works only until the maximum sharpness is found in the measuring window.
+Then it deactivates itself.
+In "continuous" operation, the image sharpness is permanently measured and the lens is readjusted accordingly.
 The automatic controls the cameras liquid lens based on the image data analysis on the host PC in a closed loop.

 With this so-called "closed-loop autofocus", settings of the liquid lens and the pixel path (contrast, binning, etc.) have direct impact on the image content and thus on the sharpness measurement result of the image.
 This evaluation in turn forms the basis for adjusting the liquid lens before the next image is acquired.
 As the optimum focus value cannot be calculated with this image-based method, the closed control loop including image acquisition, measurement and focal length adjustment must first be passed through several times.
 First the analysis of the value pairs determined from the focus value and the calculated image sharpness provide an indication for determining the best possible (maximum) image sharpness in the relevant focus field.